liviutudor/boostrz-wordpress/README.txt

 == Frequently Asked Questions ==
-= How do I get an account for the Boostrz platform = You can signup for free on https://boostrz.io and create your account there.
+= How do I get an account for the Boostrz platform? = You can signup for free on https://boostrz.io and create your account there.

+= Does the plugin rely on any 3rd party services? = Yes, the plugin will connect to the boostrz.io backend services to obtain a token needed to retrieve the Boostrz tag to embed into your pages.
+In the **Options** page of the plugin, when prompted for your Boostrz username and password, this plugin will connect to the boostrz.io backend to retrieve such a token.
+It then uses the token to retrieve and store the script tag which will be embedded in your website.
+Note that apart from the username and password you supply, no other information is passed to the Boostrz backend.
+Also, the username and password is _NOT_ saved in the WordPress database to avoid security breaches.

 == Screenshots ==